john-itcsolutions/cheirrs/README.md

      We turn to finish setting up the Blockchain/Database gRPC Server Deployment.

-     In each multipass vm, in /home/ubuntu;
+     In each multipass vm (except in ordering service vm, as there is no need for blockchain access here) , in /home/ubuntu;

 `juju ssh <machine number kubernetes-worker/0>`